 This is the best part – finding ways to use your cinnamon-infused honey.
 There are plenty of options!

-• Stir into black tea or herbal tea for a bite of cinnamon flavor
+• Stir into your favorite tea for a bite of cinnamon flavor

-• Pack up little jars to give the perfect gifts to friends and family
+• Pack into a glass jar to give as a gift to friends and family

 • Spoon over creamy yogurt